-Alex O’Neil was Principal Research Manager at JRF in Social Care, Disability, Independent Living and Unheard Voices programme areas (1995 – 2011) and consultant in these areas (2012 - 2014).
-Prior to that he worked in local government Policy & Research Units (1986-1995), managing one of these between 1990 and 1995.
+Alex O’Neil was Principal Research Manager at JRF in Social Care, Disability, Independent Living and Unheard Voices programme areas (1995 – 2011) and consultant in these areas (2012 – 2014).
+Prior to that he worked in local government Policy and Research Units (1986-1995), managing one of these between 1990 and 1995.
 He has worked on the overlaps between policy, practice and research since 1980.

 “Quality!?
 We’ll think about ‘quality’ once we get the resources to deliver it”

 This is a short presentation drawing on a 2013 programme “Change In Action” (CIA) from Joseph Rowntree Foundation, Over 10-20 years we had seen different strands of “involvement” in different JRF programmes – with older people, people in poverty, migrants, disabled people, Black and Minority Ethnic communities.
 There were shared and different experiences but also frustrations that, despite all the rhetoric, it wasn’t easy to bring about credible change.
 Nationally, participation often seemed fake.

 The CIA programme was designed to examine the concept of involvement in more detail and explore why change was so difficult to achieve.
 The programme was directed throughout by people with life experiences from different identities, It was a mixture of Action Learning Set, work with six local organisations about Power Analysis, some more open-ended discussions around 1) isolation, 2) the context of migration, 3) life chances.
 There were elements of story-telling and film-making with a range of local groups. [ 1 ]